 - Keep it low-key: dim lights, minimal noise, and no food in the tent.

-Do this now: Put your headlamp on your pillow (or in the same pocket every time) before you lie down.
+Before bed: Put your headlamp on your pillow (or in the same pocket every time) before you lie down.

 Morning Exit Routine